1News: History

-Television news in New Zealand started in 1960 with the introduction of television.
-These bulletins were broadcast from New Zealand's four main cities (Auckland, Wellington, Christchurch and Dunedin) operating independently of each other due to technical constraints.
-The Wahine disaster in April 1968 highlighted the need for a nationwide news network; footage shot in Wellington could not be broadcast in other centres around the country at the same time, and the extra-tropical cyclone which contributed to the disaster also grounded air traffic preventing the film being flown to other centres.
+Television news in New Zealand began in 1960 with the introduction of television broadcasting.
+News bulletins were produced separately in Auckland, Wellington, Christchurch and Dunedin, as the country's television stations initially operated independently due to the lack of a permanent national network.
+Although temporary nationwide links could be established for major events, these required extensive advance planning and could only originate from predetermined locations.
+National news and current affairs programmes produced in Wellington were copied onto videotape and flown to the other centres for broadcast, often resulting in significant delays.

+Plans for a nationwide television network were developed from 1967.
+The proposed system would link the four main centres using a combination of microwave and off-air relay stations, allowing programmes to be broadcast simultaneously throughout the country from any of the major studios.

+The sinking of the passenger ferry Wahine in April 1968 highlighted the limitations of the existing system.
+Footage filmed in Wellington could not be broadcast simultaneously in other centres, and the extra-tropical cyclone associated with the disaster grounded aircraft, preventing videotapes from being flown around the country for later transmission.

-In October 1969 the nationwide TV network was completed.
-The first network news broadcast was live on 3 November 1969 at 7:35pm, read by Dougal Stevenson.
-This bulletin was possible due to microwave links being established between the four main centres; the programme was called the NZBC Network News.
+In October 1969 the nationwide TV network was completed, using a mixture of microwave and off-air broadcast links.
+The first network news broadcast was live on 3 November 1969 at 7:35pm, read by Dougal Stevenson; the programme was called the NZBC Network News.
 Initially, it was read by Philip Sherry, Dougal Stevenson or Bill Toft on a rotating roster.
+Because the microwave network was not yet fully complete, footage from outside Wellington had to be inserted by manually switching between transmitter feeds.
+During these changes, viewers briefly saw a black slide carrying a letter in the top-right corner, usually hidden by television overscan.
+The letter identified the source channel and signalled transmitters when to switch feeds.

 Prior to the building of the Warkworth satellite communications station in 1971, international programmes could not be received live – the footage had to be flown into New Zealand and was often days old.

 The NZBC Network News featured many other newsreaders until the NZBC was dissolved in 1975.
 The programme was then renamed as simply News.

 While the NZBC began broadcasting in colour on 31 October 1973, Network News continued to primarily broadcast in black-and-white until the NZBC was dissolved on 31 March 1975.
 This was to avoid refitting the Wellington studio in Waring Taylor Street with colour equipment while awaiting the move to the new purpose-built Avalon television centre.